John Maines: Biography

 Maines is a member of the National Association of Brass Band Adjudicators and regularly adjudicates both at home and abroad.
 He travels in Europe taking him to such places as Belgium, the Netherlands, Luxembourg and Denmark where he has taken part in various musical activities including the direction of the National Youth Band of Denmark.
 Maines' academic work saw him graduate from the University of Sheffield with a BA (Hons) Degree.

 Maines is active as a conductor in the UK directing different bands, as well as undertaking the role of Master of Ceremonies at many of the country's band events such as The National Youth Band Championships, The Great Northern Brass Arts Festival, The Harry Mortimer Centenary Concert and acting as compere for many bands such as Black Dyke, Fairey's, Grimethorpe Colliery, Foden's, Brighouse & Rastrick, Wingates, Leyland, BAYV Cory and Yorkshire Building Society.

-Maines was for a time the Musical Director of the Versatile Brass group with whom he travelled extensively.
+Maines was for a time the Musical Director of the James Shepherd Versatile Brass group with whom he travelled extensively.

 Maines is a writer for various music publications, and has taken part in many recordings for CD, Radio and Television.
 In addition to his everyday banding activities Maines was for many years the presenter of the long running BBC weekly band programme "GMR Brass" and in 1999 received the Manchester Music Makers award for his contribution to music broadcasting in the Greater Manchester area.

 He is now the presenter of World of Brass Radio on www.worldofbrass.com, an internet based programme of brass music.